OsamabinAdnan/openaisdk_PanaversityYT/quiz_prep_openaisdk/Class02 QUIZ PREPARATION, OpenAI Agents SDK, Introduction to Markdown/Readme.md

 > Dorothy followed her through many of the beautiful rooms in her castle.
 >
 >> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.
+>>> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.
+>>>> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

 ## **Blockquotes with Other Elements**
 Blockquotes can contain other Markdown formatted elements.
 Not all elements can be used — you’ll need to experiment to see which ones work.